 How do I know if I have electric heat?

-Check the front of the heating unit to determine whether it is powered by gas or electric.
-A gas heat exchanger uses a burner to produce heat.
-There is a small window on the front of the heater where you can see a blue flame glowing.
+There is a small window on the front of the heater where you can see a glowing blue flame.
 Electric-powered systems don’t have a glass access window or make any noise.

 How do I know what type of heating system I have?

-The best way is to check your outside system; there is usually a label that specifies if it is a heat pump or an air conditioner.
+The best way is to check your outside system.
+There is usually a label that specifies whether it is a heat pump or an air conditioner.
 If no such designation exists, Google the model number and brand name.
-You can also check for horizontal brass pipes within your condensing units, which are unique to heat pumps.

 How do I tell if my furnace is gas or electric?